-- 1. Log on to the Windows 2012 R2 server for Omnichannel Provider (OCP). - 2.
-Download a Windows version of OpenSSL to this Windows 2012 R2 server. - 3.
+- 1. Log on to the Microsoft Windows Server 2016 (Desktop Experience) for Omnichannel Provider (OCP). - 2.
+Download a Windows version of OpenSSL to this Microsoft Windows Server 2016 (Desktop Experience). - 3.
 Generate a private key using the OpenSSL genpkey command. - 4.
 Generate a CSR for this key using the OpenSSL req command.